CaptainCodeman/prpl-server-example/README.md

     goapp deploy .

 NOTE: you won't be able to deploy unless you change the project id to your own.
 Alternatively, you can remove these and use the `gcloud` command (see server rep for details)

+### Standalone

+The prpl-server can also be run standalone:

+    prpl-server --root static --config static/polymer.json